abhinav4848/Obsidian-Medicine/Obesity in children.md

 - Prader-Willi syndrome

 Consequences of obesity in children
-- Orthopedic problems: [[Slipped upper femoral epiphyses]], Blount's disease (a development abnormality of the tibia resulting in bowing of the legs), musculoskeletal pains
+- Orthopedic problems: [[Slipped upper femoral epiphysis]], Blount's disease (a development abnormality of the tibia resulting in bowing of the legs), musculoskeletal pains
 - Sleep apnea
 - Benign intracranial hypertension